SEAMEO-RECSAM-Makerspace/SEAMEO-RECSAM-Makerspace.github.io/README.md

 ## Feedback & Contributions

 We welcome feedback, suggestions, and contributions!
-If you have any ideas or found a bug, please open an issue in the **source code repository** to discuss.
+If you have any ideas or found a bug, please open an issue in the [**source code repository**](https://github.com/JamesTu-jtjt/makerspace-website/issues) to discuss.

 ## Developer Info

-This website was developed by **James Tu** and is powered by W3CSS.
+This website was developed by [**James Tu**](https://www.linkedin.com/in/james-tu-ncku/) and is powered by W3CSS.
-If you have any inquiries about the website please contact me at [jamestu6301@gmail.com](mailto:jamestu6301@gmail.com)

 ---